 “Walmart valued international growth and cost-cutting over compliance - the company could have avoided many of these problems, but instead Walmart repeatedly failed to take red flags seriously and delayed the implementation of appropriate internal accounting controls.”

 The retail giant agreed to pay around $282m to settle these bribery charges and consented to the SEC’s order that it had violated the records and internal accounting control provisions of the Securities Exchange Act 1934.
 At the time, Charles Cain – chief of the SEC Enforcement Division’s FCPA Unit – said:

 Concerned about compliance with SEC 17a-3 and 17a-4?
 Grab our cheat sheet to make sure you understand everything about these crucial rules and how to meet them.

 And while it didn’t involve a massive fine or settlement, 2019 also included the resolution on a long-running matter regarding Tesla CEO Elon Musk and his use of social media.
 A settlement with the SEC was reached that now requires all Musk’s communications about Tesla that is distributed via social media, Tesla’s website, press releases and investor calls to be preapproved by a securities lawyer.

 Each of these instances are very different but it’s clear the SEC is more active than ever in its enforcement of how record keeping rules are met.
-With the regulator already introducing further changes to 17a-3 and 17a-4 for 2020 (you can read more about them here), common sense dictates the SEC will continue to focus on this area for the immediate future.
+With the regulator introducing further changes to 17a-3 and 17a-4 this year (you can read more about them here), common sense dictates the SEC will continue to focus on this area for the immediate future.